Donate Now Through CanadaHelps.org!

 Streams Feeding Student Dreams , Cowichan News Leader April 6 2010.

-if wishes were fishes , Inside Halton April 1 2010.
+If wishes were fishes , Inside Halton April 1 2010.

 Stream of Dreams at Kente School , in the Belleville Intellegencer April 6 2010.